 Students selected for the program are placed in prestigious semester-long internships within San Francisco’s local government.
 Undergraduate fellows work 16 hours per week under the guidance of a seasoned local government official.
 Fellows work on various projects throughout their semester in the program.
 The projects are designed in alignment with fellows’ studies and areas of interest in addition to the agencies’ needs.
 Fellows are awarded a $3,000 stipend.

-Eligibility Requirements for the Fall 2021 Fellowship Program for Undergraduates
+Eligibility Requirements for the Spring 2022 Fellowship Program for Undergraduates

-To become a Willie L. Brown, Jr. Undergraduate Fellow for Fall 2021, you must:
+To become a Willie L. Brown, Jr. Undergraduate Fellow for Spring 2022, you must:

 - Be enrolled at SF State full-time